JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

         * 2 x 960GB SSD in RAID1 - Databases, user preferences, etc. (/opt)
         * 12 x 10TB in RAID6 - Image files (/data)

+The rest of this guide assumes that you have two hosts dedicated to deploying this system.
+They will be referred to as **HOST1** and **HOST2**.

 ## Install Scientific Linux 7